Messi under attack in El Clasico spoof film

 - Shows Barca players being tackled by riot police

-(CNN)With tensions running high in Spain, the crisis in Catalonia has been given an animated filmed satirical treatment with Spanish riot police violently attacking Barcelona soccer players in a spoof El Clasico game as the Catalan club plays its fierce rival Real Madrid.
+(CNN)With tensions running high in Spain, the crisis in Catalonia has been given animated filmed satirical treatment with Spanish riot police violently attacking Barcelona soccer players in a spoof El Clasico game as the Catalan club plays its fierce rival Real Madrid.

-With no sign of a political solution to the Catalan independence crisis and with protests continuing into a second weekend, French TV station Canal Plus' one- minute film is titled "The situation in Catalonia makes us imagine that the next El Clasico Barca/Real will be something different."
+With no sign of a political solution to the Catalan independence crisis and with protests continuing into a second weekend, French TV station Canal Plus' one-minute film is titled "The situation in Catalonia makes us imagine that the next El Clasico Barca/Real will be something different."

 It shows star Barcelona players such as Lionel Messi and Andres Iniesta being manhandled, kicked and punched by police with riot shields.

-The mocked up mayhem continues apace, with Messi coming in for particular treatment as he is pepper sprayed while lying on the ground.
+The mocked up mayhem continues apace, with Messi coming in for particular treatment as he is pepper-sprayed while lying on the ground.

 It concludes with a Spanish prime minister Mariano Rajoy, dressed in Real Madrid kit, lining up to take a penalty.